-Organic production, unlike private vegetable growing, is regulated by law.
-Currently, in the European Union, the USA, Canada, Japan, and other countries, food producers need to have a special certification for organic production in order to market their products as “organic”.
-For the purposes of these laws, organic food is food produced in a manner that complies with the standards prescribed at the national or international level.
+Organic production is regulated by law.
+Currently, in the US, Canada, Europe, Japan, and other countries, food producers need to have a special certification for organic production in order to market their products as “organic”.
+For the purposes of these laws, organic food is produced in a manner that complies with the standards prescribed at the national or international level.
 In most countries, organic food may not be genetically modified.
 It has been suggested that the application of nanotechnology in food production should be excluded from certified organic food.

 In most of human history, agricultural production can be called “organic”.
 Only during the 20th century did the use of large quantities of artificial chemicals in food production begin.
 The organic farming movement was created in the 1940s in response to the industrialization of agriculture and is known as the Green Revolution.